mfp/extprot/doc/extensions.md

 ## Default values

-The default values is defined for each type inductively: the default value of ...
+The default value is defined for each type inductively: the default value of ...

 * a sum type is its first constant contructor.
 * a list is the empty list.